 Step 1: Find a masonry bit

-This kind of bit can be used with a regular power drill.
-We used it on a battery-powered cordless drill—we didn’t need a hammer or corded drill.
+We used a masonry bit to drill our hole.
+Masonry bits are designed specifically for brick, stone, concrete, and similar materials.
 The masonry bit is different from the regular drill bit your drill came with.
 Its tip is larger than the bit’s shaft, and when you drill slower with moderate pressure, this helps prevent cracking.

+It isn’t a huge investment, but since I didn’t know how often I’d be using a masonry bit, I asked my dad if he had one we could use.
 Highly recommend phoning a friend or asking a handy neighbor for assistance so you don’t have to buy things you don’t need—most handy people are more than willing to share!

-Step 2: Drill your hole!
+Step 2: Drill your hole

 Pop your masonry drill bit on to your drill and secure it in place.
 Make sure you add eye protection, too—you don’t want to mess with flying shrapnel!